haisum/haisum.github.io/_posts/2019-10-13-aws-12-saa-exam-notes-iam.md

 ---
 layout: post
-title: AWS Solutions Architect Certification Exam Notes - IAM, Organization, Cognito, Active Directory, Identity Federation
+title: AWS Solutions Architect Certification Exam Notes - IAM and Auth Services
 ---

+These notes cover IAM, Cognito, Organizations, Web Identity Federation and Amazon's services for Active Directory.

+### Role

-Role: Can be associated with resources like EC2/Cloudformation.
+Can be associated with resources like EC2/Cloudformation.
 Or assumed by user when they’re using Federation, SAML.

+### User

-User: User with access key, secret key and password.
+User with access key, secret key and password.
+Access key + secret key for API access.
+Password for console.
+Can enable MFA.

-Group: Group of users
+### Group

+Group of users.
+Groups = organize multiple users.
+Can't put roles in groups.

 ### Policy

 Permissions for groups of users or roles.
 Policy can be of two types: Permission Policy and Permission Boundary.
 Permission Policy is permissions which are assigned to user or resource.
 This includes identity based, resource based and ACLs.
-Permission Boundary is for max permissions an object can have,
+Permission Boundary is for max permissions an object can have.
 To access resources in own account we need identity based policies.
 For cross account permissions we need resource based policies.
 By default all requests are denied.
 If there’s allow, then it’s allowed.
 Permission Boundary overrides allow.
 An explicit deny anywhere overrides allow.

-### Exam tips

-IAM is eventually consistent.

-**What is web identity federation?**
+### What is web identity federation?

 Web identity federation allows you to create AWS-powered mobile apps that use public identity providers (such as [Amazon Cognito](https://aws.amazon.com/cognito/), [Login](http://login.amazon.com/) with Amazon, [Facebook](https://www.facebook.com/about/login), [Google](https://developers.google.com/+/), or any [OpenID Connect](http://openid.net/connect/)-compatible provider) for authentication.